igemsoftware/SJTU-Software_2014/README.md

 The runnable .jar file which can be executed by double click under java environment and the compressed files which can be runned without java environment under different operating systems.

 #####/src/:
 The source code of the client and the server.
 The folder /src/data_collection/ contains the perl source code for database data collecting.
-The folder /src/data_center/ contains the source code that provides database and server connection and backstage data storing.
+The folder /src/data_center/ contains the source code that provides database and server connection and background data storing.
 The folder /src/EasyBbk_Swing/gui/ contains the source code for GUI.
 (Note that the server detail like username and password is not provided for information safety).

 #####/lib/:
 The linked .jar file essential to the client.
 You may also link these resources into the software when further modifying.

 #####/Documentation/:
-The documentation for data collection, API documentation and test documentation for the backstage unit "data_center".
+The documentation for data collection, API documentation and test documentation for the background unit "data_center".

 ####API Documents and Architecture Introductions: